Funds managed by Motilal Oswal Private Equity, India SME and Motilal Oswal Finvest Limited invest in Simpolo Group | Business

 - India

+Post completion of the transaction, the Group's strategy - so far so successful - will remain the same.
+Simpolo and Nexion will continue to operate as independent entities; Simpolo is the Brand of Choice in the Premium market and Nexion is the leader in the Indian luxury segment.
+The Group will use the financial resources, access to best practices and the skills contributed by MOPE to capture market share and grow penetration in India and abroad, enabled by targeted investment in sales, advertising and promotions, and to expand the current capacity in tiles and sanitaryware, improve logistic and enhance customer service.
+Simpolo sanitaryware division will also expand into the faucets sector.

-Mr. Jitendra Aghara, Group CMD, Simpolo Group said, “We are delighted to have MOPE as our partners.
+Jitendra Aghara, Group CMD, Simpolo Group said, "We are delighted to have MOPE as our partners.
 Both organizations share the common vision to build one of the largest brands in the building materials industry in India.
-Over the last 15 years, we have created a differentiated presence in the premium tiles segment in India, and MOPE’s investment underscores the strength of our brand premiumness, product quality and deep distribution network.
-MOPE’s experience to create leaders in the manufacturing sector and the expertise gained from their real estate fund will be instrumental in elevating Simpolo Group to one of the leaders in the building materials industry in India.”
-Mr. Vishal Tulsyan, MD and CEO of MOPE said, “We are excited to back a passionate first-generation entrepreneur like Jitubhai, who has built a strong management team along with forging a strong partnership with Italian promoters, who have created the strong and credible high-end brand Nexion.
-Simpolo has all the right ingredients to be the most valuable tiles company in India in the coming years.”
-Mr. Luca Majocchi, CEO of Nexion said, “MOPE’s investment validates our thesis that India will become one of the largest premium tiles markets in the world, the driving element supporting our investment in the country.
+Over the last 15 years, we have created a differentiated presence in the premium tiles segment in India, and MOPE's investment underscores the strength of our brand premiumness, product quality and deep distribution network.
+MOPE's experience to create leaders in the manufacturing sector and the expertise gained from their real estate fund will be instrumental in elevating Simpolo Group to one of the leaders in the building materials industry in India."
+Vishal Tulsyan, MD and CEO of MOPE said, "We are excited to back a passionate first-generation entrepreneur like Jitubhai, who has built a strong management team along with forging a strong partnership with Italian promoters, who have created the strong and credible high-end brand Nexion.
+Simpolo has all the right ingredients to be the most valuable tiles company in India in the coming years."

+Luca Majocchi, CEO of Nexion said, "MOPE's investment validates our thesis that India will become one of the largest premium tiles markets in the world, the driving element supporting our investment in the country.
 In 2015, we partnered with the Simpolo promoters with the shared vision of creating an Italian company in India.
 Today, Nexion is beloved by customers and architects alike due to the beauty and quality of its products, and this is reflected in the growth we have demonstrated over the last 6 years.
-As India economy and society continue to develop, we expect the luxury tiles market in India to grow exponentially.”
-Mr Prakash Bagla, Director of MOPE said, “We believe that the luxury and premium tiles segment in India is poised for rapid growth, as the share of high-end tiles will increase from less than 10% today to 30-40% as seen in developed markets.
-Simpolo and Nexion, with their focus on innovative designs, superior product quality, widespread dealer network and brand positioning is well placed to capture this growth and become a leading building materials player in India”.
+As India economy and society continue to develop, we expect the luxury tiles market in India to grow exponentially."
+Prakash Bagla, Director of MOPE said, "We believe that the luxury and premium tiles segment in India is poised for rapid growth, as the share of high-end tiles will increase from less than 10 per cent today to 30-40 per cent as seen in developed markets.
+Simpolo and Nexion, with their focus on innovative designs, superior product quality, widespread dealer network and brand positioning is well placed to capture this growth and become a leading building materials player in India".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)